Intended for all BA and BSc students who successfully completed their first year-programme (propedeuse)

 This is the introductory course for the Responsible Innovation minor.
 Technology plays an ever-increasing determining factor in our lives as individuals and society at large.
 New technological innovations contribute to human well-being, but they may also introduce considerable risks to humans, animals, the environment and future generations.
 As such, we have every reason to insist that the new technologies we develop as a society respect the values we hold dear.
 Various governments, companies and research funding agencies have now recognized this need for “responsible innovation.”
 The main aim of this course is to reflect on the nature of technological innovation in relation to societal and ethical concerns, and to gain a solid understanding of the notion of responsible innovation and value-sensitive design.
 Responsible innovation can, as a concept, be understood in a substantive and in a procedural sense.
 As a procedural notion, responsible innovation refers to a process of innovation that meets certain norms, like transparency, public engagement, and accountability (to stakeholders and to society).
 As a substantive notion, responsible innovation refers to a process of innovation that results in innovative technologies that reflect important moral values, including health, safety, human and animal welfare, sustainability, justice, inclusiveness, democracy, privacy, trust, and autonomy.
 In this introductory course we will learn about responsible innovation by studying these concepts and by focusing on some of the above-listed values, asking just how they can and should be implemented in our innovations.
 Throughout the course, we will explore questions such as: what do we mean by “good” or “responsible” design and innovation?
 What is the role of technology in our daily lives, and what is the relationship between moral values and innovation?
-How should we deal with the (unknown) risks of new technologies?
+And how (if at all) can we really anticipate the future socio-ethical implications of newly emerging technologies?

 At the end of the course, students should be able to: